 Local activity: whale watching out of Garibaldi is ideal in the spring and fall when the grey whales are going past.
 If you’re lucky, you might get to see minke whales, transient orcas or even the random blue whale (with crazy good luck!).

 Find me somebody that grew up on the West Coast and you can bet they’ve been to the Tillamook Cheese Factory.
 Tillamook Cheese and ice cream and butter and everything else are staples in West Coast homes.
 They are delicious and pretty darn wholesome.
 And you can visit the factory for bottomless samples!
 This is one of the best things to do (and eat) on the Oregon Coast!

 Our favorite thing to try and buy (every time) are the cheddar cheese curds.
 When we went to Wisconsin the cheese curds were always fried and served with dipping sauces.
 On the Oregon Coast (and up in Washington too) we like our curds fresh, squeaky and cold.
 Delicious.
 On our most recent trip we got to try a new cheese, the first new cheese offering from Tillamook in many years: Cape Meares Cheddar.
 It was like a tangy Gruyere and for a cheese lover, it was to die for.

-Note: there is a new visitors center at the Tillamook Cheese Factory.
+Note: there is an updated visitors center at the Tillamook Cheese Factory.
 You NEED TO VISIT to see how it all works and… because cheese.

 Pacific City: the gem of the Oregon Coast road trip